-The number of clandestine methamphetamine labs has been rapidly increasing over the years in Indiana, posing a serious danger to Hoosiers.
+Since 2007, the number of clandestine methamphetamine labs found in Indiana have posed a serious danger to Hoosiers.
 Methamphetamine production consists of the mixing of volatile solvents, corrosives, reactive metals and ephedrine/pseudo-ephedrine.
 Such reactions off-gas various residues and produce approximately six pounds of waste for every pound of meth.
 Meth labs have been discovered in homes, apartments, hotel and motel rooms, mobile homes, restaurants, sheds, and motor vehicles.
-Signs of a methamphetamine lab include an abnormal amount of chemical products, strong or irritating pungent odors, or distinctive trash such as battery strips.
+Signs of a methamphetamine lab include an abnormal amount of chemical products, strong or irritating pungent odors, or distinctive trash such as stripped batteries.

 The largest contaminant left behind from a meth lab is the drug itself, methamphetamine.
 Like smoke damage, tiny droplets containing the drug are deposited inside the home and on household goods.
 This leaves a meth residue coating surfaces, absorbing into porous materials, and contaminating the forced-air heating/cooling (HVAC) system.
 The drug is potent, and so exposure to a small amount could cause adverse health effects.
 If not decontaminated, the drug lab can leave toxic meth residue behind indefinitely.
 The smoking of meth will also create residue in a home that is above the levels considered safe by most states.
 Clean up is required in Indiana if the methamphetamine contamination is above the action level of 0.5 µg per 100cm2.